netcorexc0a8/exabgp/README.md

 ## Architecture

-GitHub raw URLs -> Python fetcher -> ExaBGP -> your BGP router
+raw URLs -> Python fetcher -> ExaBGP -> your BGP router

 No router configuration is included.